 Abstract

-Timely, consistent, and easily accessible physical and mental health services may reduce recidivism among recently incarcerated homeless adults (RIHA).
-Mobile technologies may enable remote provision of these services.
-The purpose of this study was to examine the prevalence of mobile technology use, including phone ownership, type of data plan, use of social media, and overall internet use among RIHA.
-Perceived utility of mobile health applications for health behavior change was also assessed.
-The first 324 participants who enrolled in an ongoing three-armed randomized controlled trial at a large homeless shelter in Dallas, Texas were included in the current cross-sectional analyses.
-Participants were predominantly male (84.9%), Black or African American (59.9%), and 39.8 years old (SD, 10.9).
+Mobile technologies may enable remote provision of physical and mental health services for recently incarcerated homeless adults (RIHA).
+The purpose of this study was to examine the prevalence and perceived utility of mobile technology to support health behavior change among RIHA.
+Participants (N=324) enrolled in an ongoing RCT at a homeless shelter in Dallas, Texas were included in the current cross-sectional analyses.
 Overall, 28.4% (92/324) of participants had an active cell phone, of which, 84.8% (78/92) were smartphones.
-The majority of participants (287/324, 88.6%) reported accessing the internet at least weekly, with regular weekly use of email (250/324, 77.2%) and Facebook (179/324, 55.2%).
-Most participants believed that smartphone apps could be used to change their actions or behaviors (265/324, 82.8%); however, only a quarter of participants had ever used an app for this purpose (81/324, 25.1%).
-The most commonly used health behavior change apps were for physical activity (42/81, 51.2%), food/calorie tracking (41/81, 50.0%), and medication reminders (40/81, 48.8%).
-These findings highlight a willingness to use mobile technologies to manage health behaviors among RIHA.
-Future studies should examine if smartphone apps that address mental health and heath behaviors are feasible in RIHA.
+Most participants believed that smartphone apps could help change their actions or behaviors (265/324, 82.8%); however, only a quarter had ever used an app for this purpose (81/324, 25.1%).
+Apps were most commonly used for physical activity (42/81, 51.2%) and food/calorie tracking (41/81, 50.0%).
+Findings highlight a willingness to use mobile technologies and future studies should examine if smartphone apps that address mental health and heath behaviors are feasible in RIHA.

 Introduction

-An estimated 568,000 individuals experience homelessness on a given night in the United States 11[1].
-Individuals experiencing homelessness are disproportionately represented in the criminal justice system21 [3].
-Recently incarcerated homeless adults (RIHA) are defined as individuals who were released from jail within the past 60 days and are currently homeless [4].3 RIHA report a greater prevalence of mental illness, substance use disorders, and are at increased risk for re-arrest compared with recently incarcerated domiciled adults 4–6[4].
-Timely, consistent, and easily accessible physical and mental health services may reduce recidivism, and improve health among RIHA.7 Thus, novel methods of contacting and intervening with RIHA are needed.
+An estimated 580,466 individuals experience homelessness on a given night in the United States.1 Individuals experiencing homelessness are disproportionately represented in the criminal justice system.2 Recently incarcerated homeless adults (RIHA) are defined as individuals who were released from jail within the past 60 days and are currently homeless .3 RIHA report a greater prevalence of mental illness, substance use disorders, and are at increased risk for re-arrest compared with recently incarcerated domiciled adults.4–6 Timely, consistent, and easily accessible physical and mental health services may reduce recidivism, and improve health among RIHA.7 Thus, novel methods of contacting and intervening with RIHA are needed.

-A significant percentage of individuals experiencing homelessness have use mobile technologies, including mobile phones, texting, apps, and e-mail [5, 6, 7].8,9 For instance, our previous work has determined that cell phone ownership is common among adults experiencing homelessness.
+A significant percentage of individuals experiencing homelessness use mobile technologies, including mobile phones, texting, apps, and e-mail.8,9 For instance, our previous work has determined that cell phone ownership is common among adults experiencing homelessness.
 Other studies have indicated that adults experiencing homelessness use mobile technology for many reasons, including connection with peers and family members, safety (e.g., access to emergency services), and communication with current or potential employers.
-Furthermore, adults experiencing homelessness report willingness to use mobile technologies to stay engaged in their healthcare, including receiving provider calls, as well as healthcare appointment reminders through text or call10 [7].
-However, mental health services are traditionally only provided in person for adults experiencing homelessness, making it difficult for this population to access sorely needed services.
+Furthermore, adults experiencing homelessness report willingness to use mobile technologies to stay engaged in their healthcare, including receiving provider calls, as well as healthcare appointment reminders through text or call.10 However, mental health services are traditionally only provided in person for adults experiencing homelessness, making it difficult for this population to access sorely needed services.

 The primary purpose of the current study is to examine the use of digital media and mobile technologies among RIHA, including phone ownership, data plan access, use of social media, and overall internet use.
 The perceived utility of mobile health applications to help change or manage health behaviors among RIHA will also be examined.
 This information may be used to determine the feasibility of smartphone-based interventions that are specifically designed for RIHA.